saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 This guide requires an existing Java JUnit / TestNG setup.<br />
 You can alternatively take a look to our [example repository](#examples).

-Sauce Labs Visual provides an library allowing integration with [WebDriver](https://www.selenium.dev/documentation/webdriver/).
+Sauce Visual provides an library allowing integration with [WebDriver](https://www.selenium.dev/documentation/webdriver/).

-Sauce Labs Visual plugin provides a library exposing a `VisualApi` object that provides actions:
+Sauce Visual plugin provides a library exposing a `VisualApi` object that provides actions:

-- `visual.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Labs Visual for comparison.
+- `visual.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Visual for comparison.
 - `visual.sauceVisualResults()`: Waits for all diff calculations to complete and returns a summary of results.
   See [Test results summary](#test-results-summary) for more details about summary format and sample usage.

 ## Quickstart

-### Step 1: Add Sauce Labs Visual dependecy
+### Step 1: Add Sauce Visual dependecy

 Add [Sauce Visual](https://central.sonatype.com/artifact/com.saucelabs.visual/java-client) dependency to your pom.xml